kylenyh/knyh.github.io/README.md

 * Non-compressible flow equations of fluids
 * Steady flow fluid motion of fluids
 * Non-steady flow fluid motion of fluids
-* Particle physics
+* Principles of article physics
 * Standard Model of particles
-* Feynmann diagram of particles
+* Feynmann diagrams of particles
-* Mechanics of particle accelerators
+* Mechanics of simulating particle accelerators
-* Mechanics of cyclotrons
+* Mechanics of simulating cyclotrons
-* Mechanics of synchotrons
+* Mechanics of simulating synchotrons
 * Weak interaction of particles
 * Strong interaction of particles
-* Cosmic rays of particles
+* Cosmic rays of particles in chambers
-* Higgs Boson of particle accelerators
+* Higgs Boson application in particle accelerators
-* Nuclear physics
+* Principles of nuclear physics
 * Nuclear stability of radioactive elements
 * Nuclear models of radioactive elements
 * Nuclear fission of radioactive elements
 * Nuclear fusion of radioactive elements
 * Radioactive decay of radioactive elements
-* Mechanics of nuclear reactors
+* Mechanics of nuclear reactors for experiments
-* Mechanics of nuclear weapons
+* Mechanics of nuclear weapons for warfare
-* Condensed matter physics
+* Principles of condensed matter physics
 * Crystallography properties of solid and liquid matter objects
 * Electronic structure properties of solid and liquid matter objects
 * Superconductivity properties of solid and liquid matter objects